Morphine soluble tabletsPronunciation

 - Morphine soluble tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using morphine soluble tablets while you are pregnant.
-Morphine soluble tablets is found in breast milk.
+Morphine soluble tablets are found in breast milk.
 If you are or will be breast-feeding while you use morphine soluble tablets, check with your doctor.
 Discuss any possible risks to your baby.

 When used for long periods of time or at high doses, morphine soluble tablets may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if morphine soluble tablets stops working well.
 Do not take more than prescribed.